-Show the total amounts of railroad retirement taxes you deposited using Form 8109 or wire transfer.
-Also include the overpayment applied from the 1993 return.
+Show the total amounts of railroad retirement taxes you deposited using Form 8109, wire transfer, or RRBLINK/TAXLINK.
+Also include the overpayment applied from the 1994 return.

 Line 20.
 Balance Due

 Subtract line 19 from line 18.
 You should only have a balance due with the return if you have less than \$500 of tax for the entire year and/or a shortfall amount for monthly depositors.